Charles-Kaminski/django-template-minimizer/README.rst

 7. All of the content saved in memory and associated with unique identifiers are put back.

 8. The original template is moved to an archive folder.
-The minimized template is put in the original place location.
+The minimized template is put in the original location.

 Limitations
 ===========